Life On The John Day

 — Published: April/May 2014

-Every year, two friends and I pack my 38-foot sloop with fishing gear, and set out on a boating adventure to the Everglades
+Every year, these friends set out on a boating adventure to the Everglades